-Quercetin has become one of the most popular supplements for overall health and longevity.
+If you haven’t been living under a rock, you’ve heard of a supplement called Quercetin.
+This potent phytochemical has become one of the most popular supplements for overall health and longevity, thanks to some of our favorite podcasters like Dr. Huberman, who includes it in his daily supplementation regimen.
 Today we’re looking at the best quercetin supplements on the market.

-Quercetin is a bioflavonoid, antioxidant, anti-inflammatory, and some other terms you’ve probably heard but may not actually understand which make it sound super healthy.
+Bioflavonoids are compounds found in fruits and veggies (among other sources).
+Quercetin is a brilliant yellow-colored bioflavonoid, antioxidant, anti-inflammatory, and some other terms you’ve probably heard but may not actually understand which make it sound super healthy.

-It’s found in many fruits, vegetables, and wine.
-It’s especially abundant in blueberries, capers, onions, apples, and more.
+It’s found in many fruits, vegetables, and wine, though it’s especially abundant in blueberries, capers, onions, apples, and more.
 In fact, here’s a nice little chart from this study on quercetin.

 (And if you’re looking for anti-aging supplements, you can also check out our guides on the best NMN supplements and the best berberine supplements.)